 6. Conclusions

 The three aims of this paper produced three contributions to the literature on social justice research and network science.
 First, the article modeled attitudes toward inequality as a network of interacting evaluations regarding inequality, redistribution, taxation, and wages.
 This improves the current understanding of this construct, as it is usually studied through the lens of latent approaches.
 Adopting this modeling strategy shows that its components strongly interact, being part of a small-world belief system where the perception of income inequalities and the belief in public redistribution are central.
 Network analysis of multivariate data allows for the study of intra-dimensional associations (i.e.: the ones between perceptions, beliefs, or judgments), that are usually flattened to synthetic indexes in attitude research (i.e.: one mean score for each set of perceptions, beliefs, and judgments).
-Second, the article estimated structural differences in the network of attitudes toward inequality, demonstrating that cognitive factors might produce changes in how people pack together their different evaluations.
+Second, the article estimated structural differences in the network of attitudes toward inequality, demonstrating that cognitive factors produce changes in how people pack together their different evaluations.
 In doing so, the article innovated by adopting a moderated network model, which overcame most of the limitations of the split-sample approaches.
 Roughly a third of the associations composing the belief system were moderated by self-reported levels of anger toward inequality.
 This result reaffirms the importance of complementing the analyses of population-level attitudinal data with an investigation of the factors that produce variations in their levels and/or associational structure.
 Third, the theory and methodology at the core of the network approach to attitude provided the basis for simulating opinion change.
 The attitudes of the respondents were manipulated to show that changes in the levels of the perception of income inequality and the belief of public redistribution produce wider readjustments in the network if compared with simulated manipulation attempts targeted at peripheral nodes of the belief system.